ZhengL00/EmoBi/README.md

 # EmoBi

-This repository contains the source code for our paper " Enhancing Hyperbole and Metaphor Detection with Their Bidirectional Dynamic Interaction and Emotion Knowledge".
+This repository contains the source code for our paper "Enhancing Hyperbole and Metaphor Detection with Their Bidirectional Dynamic Interaction and Emotion Knowledge".

 ## Setup
 - **Build environment**